-From October 2016 to October 2017, Ms. Augustyn served as the Deputy Director of the Office of Civil Rights and Equal Opportunity at DOE, and from August 2015 to October 2016, she served as Acting Director, of DOE’s Office of Civil Rights.
+From October 2016 to October 2017, Ms. Augustyn served as the Deputy Director of the Office of Civil Rights and Equal Opportunity at DOE, and from August 2015 to October 2016, she served as Acting Director of DOE’s Office of Civil Rights.

 Ms. Augustyn has been an instructor at George Washington University in Washington, DC, teaching courses in administrative law, and the National Nuclear Security Administration’s National Training Center teaching classes on personnel security matters.
-Prior to joining the Department, Ms. Augustyn worked as an associate attorney at Foreman & Dyess in their Houston, Texas and Washington, DC offices, where she concentrated her practice on oil and gas law, bankruptcy law, and administrative litigation.
+Before joining the Department, Ms. Augustyn worked as an associate attorney at Foreman & Dyess in their Houston, Texas and Washington, DC offices, where she concentrated her practice on oil and gas law, bankruptcy law, and administrative litigation.

 Ms. Augustyn graduated cum laude from Boston College Law School.
 She received her B.A. degree, summa cum laude, Phi Beta Kappa from Boston College.
 She is a graduate of the Federal Executive Institute, which is a training program for selected Federal executives and managers, and holds a certificate in Diversity and Inclusion from Cornell University.
 Ms. Augustyn is licensed to practice law in the District of Columbia.